Mary Philipse: American Revolution

 Morris returned to New York in 1777, after the city had been captured by the British.
 In 1779, estates of 58 prominent Loyalists, including the Morris home and Mary's share of the Philipse Patent, were confiscated by the Commissioners of Forfeiture of the New York Colony.
 Despite assurance of restitution in the 1783 Treaty of Paris compensation was not forthcoming.

 After the war

-Before wedding, Philipse and Morris had signed a prenuptial agreement that shared a life lease of the estate between husband and wife, transferred to their children after their death.
+Before marrying, Philipse and Morris had signed a prenuptial agreement that shared a life lease of the estate between husband and wife, transferred to their children after their death.
 After the war it was subsequently shown in court that as a result the Morris share of the Philipse Patent was vested in their children and had not been reached by New York's bill of attainder.
-Unfortunately, a resolution ground along for decades before progress was made.
+Unfortunately, a resolution ground along for decades before progress was made towards them being compensated for the wrongfully attained land.